-Central Academic Advising is committed to helping students achieve their academic goals and will assists with any issues that arise.
+Central Academic Advising (CAA) coordinates general advising services, is committed to helping students achieve their academic goals, and will assist with any issues that may arise.

 Freshmen, especially first term freshmen, contact First Year Transition to schedule an academic coach advising appointment.

-The College of Technology (COT) is assigned as the advisor of record for students pursuing a technology degree or certificate.
+The College of Technology (COT) is the advisor of record for students pursuing a technology degree or certificate.

 Students who are Undecided about a Major

 Undecided first year students should schedule time each week to discover major opportunities, review the undergraduate catalog, discuss academic requirements with faculty, and review related occupations with career counselors and practitioners in their discipline of interest.

 Students are encouraged to complete their investigation and declare a major by the end of their first year to stay on track toward graduation.

 Students who have Chosen a Major